The Mom and Dads: Band Biography

 "The Ranger's Waltz" marked their peak in 1971, when the title cut off the same-named album climbed into the American Top 10 country music charts, topping out at Number Four and eventually achieving double-platinum sales figures.
 The band had first started to appear on music charts earlier that year with the album "In the Blue Canadian Rockies".

 The Mom and Dads also began their first international tour, albeit reluctantly, when they went to Australia in the fall of 1974, after another act had cancelled.
 They spent four weeks promoting their albums overseas before returning home and resuming performance dates in their native Pacific Northwest.

-The Mom and Dads were seen in a string of late-night television commercials in the United States during the mid-1980s.

-The group continued to tour and record regularly until Welch's death in 1983.
+The group continued to tour and record regularly, until Welch's death in 1983.
+The last album recorded before his death was "Goodnight Sweetheart".
+The band put out a final album, "Thanks for the Memories", in 1986 before disbanding.